nhistory/community_app/README.md

 - Made a virtual environment with virtualenv.
 - Used dynamic URL connection between templates with inheritance.
 - Did data migration with models and python class.
+- Create CRUD feature by using modelForm, request and redirect.

 ## Project version